xiaofanliang/starter-hugo-academic/content/news/_index.md

         :speaker: **NEW** (forthcoming) I will present my work at ACSP 2026, Pittsburgh.
 Interested to meet up during the conference?
 Email me or catch me on spot!

-        :speaker: **NEW** (forthcoming) I was invited as a speaker at Texas A&M University AI Across AEC Industry symposium this Fall!
+        :speaker: **NEW** (forthcoming) I will be a speaker at Texas A&M University AI Across AEC Industry symposium this Fall!
 Hit me up in Texas!
 (October 5-6, 2026)

+        :speaker: **NEW** I will be speaking at the APA Webinar: Balancing Land Use and Economic Tradeoffs of Data Centers.
+Register [here](https://account.planning.org/event-information?id=a0lQO00000HsZbiYAF).
+I was told that 2600+ people have registered!
+(September 10, 2026)

-        :speaker: **NEW** (forthcoming) I was invited as a speaker at a symposium at Emory University this Fall!
+        :speaker: **NEW** I was invited as a speaker at a symposium at Emory University this Fall!
 Hit me up in Atlanta!
 (September 4, 2026)

         :speaker: **[CLOSED]** I am hiring 1-2 research assistants this summer to support a few weeks of sprint work to collect zoning documents and verify AI pipeline results for grant proposals.
 Application was announced to Taubman College students and now closed (July, 2026).

-        :speaker: **NEW** I presented multiple projects at NetSci 2026 Conference Satellites *Urban Networks in the Age of AI* and *UrbanNet2026: Transport, Cities, Complexity and Urban Networks*.
+        :speaker: I presented multiple projects at NetSci 2026 Conference Satellites *Urban Networks in the Age of AI* and *UrbanNet2026: Transport, Cities, Complexity and Urban Networks*.
 Reach out to me if you will be there or interested to meet up in Boston!
 (June, 2026)

-        :page_facing_up: **NEW** My new paper titled [What and How Should Urban Planners Learn in the AI Era?
+        :page_facing_up: My new paper titled [What and How Should Urban Planners Learn in the AI Era?
 Exploring Urban AI Pedagogy from a Pilot Course in Urban Planning Education](https://journals.sagepub.com/eprint/5S9UJHHVUNBEJZWMAGFB/full) is published in **Journal of Planning Education and Research**!
 It offers a thorough account of what I taught in the Urban AI course, why I structured it that way, how the pieces connect, what “success” (i.e., the critical use and understanding of AI) looks like in practice, and how it can be evaluated.
 I also wrote a [blog post](https://urbanaiatumich.substack.com/p/what-i-have-learned-from-teaching) to reflect on Urban AI classroom observations that are fun to read.

         :moneybag: I was awarded the *Empowering Research with AI Award* by AI Institute at Michigan, University of Michigan!
 (March, 2026)